catherinecpaquet/starter-academic/content/en/authors/remi-theriault/_index.md

     url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include social/implicit cognition, altruism, and dreams.
+bio: My research interests include interpersonal relationships, sleep, school motivation.

 # Interests to show in About widget
 interests:
-  - Implicit attitudes
-  - Self-regulation
-  - Morality
-  - Dreams
+  - Relationships
-  - Body ownership
+  - Sleep

 # Education to show in About widget
 education: